knative/eventing/sample/gcp_pubsub_function/README.md

 want.

-For example, if I wanted to receive notifications to: project: quantum-reducer-434 topic: knative-demo, my Bind object would look like the one below.
+For example, if I wanted to receive notifications to: project:
+`quantum-reducer-434` topic: `knative-demo`, my Bind object would look like the one below.

 You can also specify a different Service Account to use for the bind / receive watcher by changing the spec.serviceAccountName to something else.